jakearchibald/jakearchibald.com/static-build/posts/2025/06/animating-zooming/index.md

   }
 </script>

-Unfortunately, this format is harder to tweak in devtools, but you can fix that with a bit of `calc`!
+Unfortunately, this format is harder to tweak in DevTools, but you can fix that with a bit of `calc`!

 ```css
 .demo.zoom {